zxeltor/zpownage/README.md

 ## Slash Commands
 * /zp reset "Reset unit kills"
 * /zp pvp   "Toggle player only kill mode" - By default the addon only tracks player kills.
 If disabled, it tracks all kills made by the player.
-* /zp "Shows the other slash command usage"
+* /zp   "Show addon settings UI"

 ## Installation
 ### Manual Install